Skip to main content

 Whether a dog will stay safe and comfortable while outside in the winter depends on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.

-For example, winters in Southern California can be mild enough for dogs to stay outside all winter, while a Minnesota winter is too much for most pups.
-An Alaskan malamute may barely notice the temperature change — they may even love the snow — while some chihuahuas wear sweaters year-round.
+For example, winters in Southern California can be mild enough for dogs to stay outside year-round, while a Minnesota winter is too much for most pups.
+A Northern dog breed like an Alaskan Malamute may barely notice the temperature change — they may even love the snow — while some Chihuahuas wear sweaters year-round.
 Double-coated breeds or those with thick undercoats are best suited to cold weather, though no dog is invincible.

 Legally, it can be considered neglect to leave a dog out in the cold for extended periods of time.
-So if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+So, if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+This may even include a dog house heater!
 Keep reading to find out how to keep your beloved fur baby as cozy as possible while the winter rages on.

 Read more